lucid2713/works/about.md

 </p>

 <p>
-I'm a member of project group 'Fruit From the Forest', which is a experimental collaborative sound project.</p>
+I'm a member of project group '<a href="https://fruitfromtheforest.com/" target="blank">Fruit From the Forest</a>', which is an experimental collaborative sound project.</p>

 <br/><br/>